 Nantucket Island Tour

 As we approach the tranquil shores of Nantucket, the captain will set anchor in the calm sound for a breathtaking view of Nantucket.
-In the morning, we’ll tender into shore where you'll be greeted by our native Nantucket guide who will serve as our island escort.
+In the morning, we will tender into shore where you will be greeted by our native Nantucket guide who will serve as our island escort.
 During a private charter, your engaging guide will share stories of the island’s early history, the popular rose-covered cottage style homes, and intriguing art community.
-We’ll stop to explore the cranberry bogs and local lighthouses before allowing free time in the popular downtown to shop or dine at your leisure.
+Stop to explore the cranberry bogs and local lighthouses before enjoying free time in the popular downtown to shop or dine at your leisure.
 In the afternoon, our onboard guest lecturer will enhance your visit, by leading you on a guided walking tour to explore Brant Point Lighthouse.

 Martha's Vineyard, MA